-Barry Gross, a former federal prosecutor, is a partner in the firm’s White Collar Crime and Corporate Investigation Practice Group.
+Barry Gross, a former federal prosecutor, is a partner in the firm’s White Collar Crime and Corporate Investigation Practice Group and a fellow of the American College of Trial Lawyers.
 He is regularly engaged to represent individuals and companies in high-stakes criminal and civil matters.
 He represents companies, professionals and business executives in investigations and trials.
 His practice includes the defense of white collar criminal investigations and prosecutions, internal corporate investigations, as well as complex civil litigation including civil Racketeer Influenced and Corrupt Organizations (RICO) cases and qui tam matters.
 He also handles matters before the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).

 Prior to joining the firm, Barry served as an Assistant United States Attorney with the Eastern District of Pennsylvania from 1983-2007; and as an Assistant District Attorney in Delaware County, Pennsylvania from 1976-1983.
 He was recognized by the U.S. Department of Justice numerous times for his work and received the Director’s Award for Superior Performance and two Special Achievement Awards.

 Barry served as an adjunct professor in the Integrated Trial Advocacy Program at Temple University - Beasley School of Law for ten years, as an adjunct professor at Widener University School of Law for ten years, serves as a faculty member for the National Institute of Trial Advocacy (NITA) and is also a Master in the University of Pennsylvania American Inn of Court.
 He is frequently asked to provide legal commentary to the media and his analysis has appeared in The Wall Street Journal, Newsweek, The Los Angeles Times, on NPR, FOX News, CBS, NBC, ABC, MSNBC and other national and local outlets.